Good Books and Great Books

 These books are inexhaustible.
 They can be read again and again with great benefit to the reader.
 The ideas in these books are well explained and they still matter to readers today.
 Whether you were from the last century or the one to come, these books will continue to provide insight.

-Great books remain endeared throughout ages because of their intrinsic value to transform the reader for the better.
+Great books remain highly regarded throughout the ages because of their intrinsic value to transform the reader for the better.
 Good books do not stand up to this task, focusing on entertainment.